An older couple looking over documents

 Suspicious email addresses

-Look for subtle misspellings or changed domains in emails claiming to be from reputable companies — e.g., “support@pioneer-afcu.net” instead of our real domain.
+Look for subtle misspellings or changed domains — e.g., “support@pioneer-afcu.net” instead of our real domain.

 Offers too good to be true

-High rewards for little effort, unbelievably low prices, or guaranteed winnings — especially when paired with pressure to act immediately — are almost always scams.
+High rewards for little effort, unbelievably low prices, or guaranteed winnings — especially paired with pressure to act immediately.

 Insecure websites

-Before entering any personal information, confirm the website URL starts with https:// and shows a padlock in your browser’s address bar.
+Before entering personal information, confirm the URL starts with https:// and shows a padlock in your browser’s address bar.

 Unsolicited requests for personal info

-Unexpected calls, texts, or emails asking for your Social Security number, account number, PIN, or password are almost always fraudulent — regardless of who they claim to be.
+Unexpected calls, texts, or emails asking for your Social Security number, account number, PIN, or password are almost always fraudulent.

 Unusual payment requests

-Requests for gift cards, wire transfers, Zelle, Venmo, or cryptocurrency as payment are major red flags.
+Requests for gift cards, wire transfers, Zelle, Venmo, or cryptocurrency are major red flags.
 Legitimate organizations offer standard, traceable payment options.

 Pressure & urgency

-Scammers deliberately create panic — “act now or your account will be closed,” “you’ll be arrested if you don’t pay immediately.”
-Legitimate organizations give you time to verify.
+Scammers deliberately create panic — “act now or your account will be closed.”
+Legitimate organizations give you time to verify before acting.

 Stay Protected